emilieeileen/project-2/README.md

 ## Lessons Learned
 Both myself and Vesna really enjoyed the paired programming experience.
 Since this project was only 48 hours, we divided up the work and helped each other when we got stuck on bugs.
 This allowed us to work to our strengths, splitting up work based on interests.
 We were both very proud of the result and greatly enjoyed the paired programming experience.

 If we were to approach this project again, we may look at a styling framework, such as Bulma or Bootstrap.
-We chose not t use one as neither of us were fully comfortable with them at the time, but given our exposure to them in subsequent projects, it would present a new and interesting challenge.
+We chose not to use one as neither of us were fully comfortable with them at the time, but given our exposure to them in subsequent projects, it would present a new and interesting challenge.